ritesh355/aws-projects/02-s3-bucket/README.md

-# Project 2: Create S3 Bucket
+# Project 2: Create & Manage an S3 Bucket

 ## 🎯 Objective
 Learn how to create, configure, and use an Amazon S3 bucket for storage.
+Understand features like **bucket policies, versioning, encryption, and lifecycle rules**.

 ---